On conformally recurrent manifolds of dimension greater than 4

-In this paper we present new results on (CR)$_n$ manifolds with dimension $n\ge 5$.
+In this paper we present new results on conformally recurrent manifolds with dimension $n\ge 5$.
 In Section 2 we specialize the second Bianchi identity for the Weyl tensor and an identity by Lovelock to algebraic ones, and show that in $n\ge 5 $ the tensor $\alpha_i\alpha_j$ is Weyl compatible; also the Ricci tensor is such, when $\alpha $ is closed.
-The Weyl tensor is represented as a Kulkarni-Nomizu product in terms of the recurrence vector $\alpha_i$ and the symmetric tensor $E_{il}= C_{ijkl}\alpha^j\alpha^k/\alpha^2 $.\\ In Section 3 we introduce the tensor $h_{ij}=C_i{}^{klm}C_{jklm}/C^2$.
+The Weyl tensor is represented as a Kulkarni-Nomizu product in terms of the recurrence vector $\alpha_i$ and the symmetric tensor $E_{il}= C_{ijkl}\alpha^j\alpha^k/\alpha^2 $ (where $\alpha^2=\alpha^k\alpha_k$).\\ In Section 3 we introduce the tensor $h_{ij}=C_i{}^{klm}C_{jklm}/C^2$.
 Among other properties, we show that it is covariantly constant, $\nabla_k h_{ij}=0$.
-Therefore, this tensor gives an explicit realization of Gricak's theorem \cite{Grycak1981}, namely that the traceless part of the Ricci tensor is proportional to the traceless part of $h_{ij}$ via a scalar function, eq.\eqref{Grycak}.
+Therefore, this tensor gives an explicit realization of Grycak's theorem \cite{Grycak1981}, namely that the traceless part of the Ricci tensor is proportional to the traceless part of $h_{ij}$ via a scalar function, Eq.~(\ref{Grycak}).
 This means that, up to a scalar function, the traceless part of the Ricci tensor is determined by the Weyl tensor.
-Proportionality implies unicity of $h_{ij}$ and that the Ricci tensor cannot have more than 2 eigenvalues, and that the recurrence vector is an eigenvector.\\ In Sections 4 and 5 we focus on Lorentzian (CR)$_n$ manifolds, $n\ge 5$: the existence of $h_{ij}$ with null covariant derivative implies that a (CR)$_n$ Lorentzian manifold is either decomposable or it admits a unique null covariantly constant vector field \cite{Senovilla, Hall91}.
+Proportionality implies unicity of $h_{ij}$, that the Ricci tensor cannot have more than 2 distinct eigenvalues, and that the recurrence vector is an eigenvector.\\ In Sections 4 and 5 we focus on Lorentzian conformally recurrent manifolds, $n\ge 5$: the existence of $h_{ij}$ with zero covariant derivative implies that a Lorentzian conformally recurrent manifold is either decomposable or it admits a null covariantly constant vector field \cite{Senovilla, Hall91}.
 If $C^2\neq 0$ the manifold is decomposable.
-A Brinkmann or pp-wave metric requires $C^2=0$, with the characterization given by Galaev \cite{Galaev}. \\ With null recurrence vector $\alpha^2=0$, the algebraic type of the Weyl tensor is at least II$_d$ in the high-dimensional Bel-Debever-Ortaggio classification \cite{Ortaggio09}.
+A Brinkmann or pp-wave metric requires $C^2=0$, with the characterization given by Galaev \cite{Galaev}. \\ With null recurrence vector $\alpha^i\alpha_i=0$, the algebraic type of the Weyl tensor is at least II$_d$ in the high-dimensional Bel-Debever-Ortaggio classification \cite{Ortaggio09}.
 This extends the result of Mc Lenaghan and Leroy \cite{LenaghLer} valid in $n=4$.
-If $\alpha^2 < 0$, Weyl's tensor is purely electric, according to the definition given in \cite{HeOrWy2013}.\\ In Section 6 we construct a simple example of (CR)$_n$ manifold.
+If $\alpha^2 < 0$, Weyl's tensor is purely electric, according to the definition given in \cite{HeOrWy2013}.\\ In Section 6 we construct a simple example of conformally recurrent manifold.

 We assume that the manifolds are smooth, connected, Hausdorff, with non-degenerate metric ($n$-dimensional pseudo-Riemannian manifolds) and that $\nabla_j g_{kl} = 0$.
 Where necessary we specialize to a metric with signature $n-2$ (Lorentzian manifolds).